porscheinformatik/selenium-components/README.md

 **Selenium Components** is a fairly simple framework: everything focuses on the `SeleniumComponent` interface, it's derivates and some static utilities.

 Usually you define a `SeleniumComponent` by providing a parent and a `WebElementSelector`.
 The `WebElementSelector` is used to find Selenium's `WebElement`.

+To access a properties of a component, use the `SeleniumUtils` class.
+Additinally there a couple of standard components, like the `HtmlComponent`, the `LinkComponent`, the `InputComponent` and so on, that provide methods for their intended purpose.

+The `SeleniumUtils` class provides some handy methods for interactions with a timeout, like `waitUntil`, `keepTrying` and `callWithTimeout`.

+For testing use the `SeleniumAsserts` class.
+It provides some handy assertions including the fabulous `assertThatSoon` call with a timeout.

+Quite often, you need to work with some kind of lists.
+For this, you can either use the `ListComponent` or just the `SeleniumComponentListFactory`.
+Both classes need a child selector and a factory for the child components.
+You can then access all the items with a `SeleniumComponentList`.